MONSTER

 History:

-thus make war impossible.
-Wearing a suit of armor designed by his
+and thus make war impossible.
+Wearing an armored suit designed by his

-nonetheless exposed to a powerful atomic blast when oxygen leaked
+exposed to a powerful atomic blast when oxygen leaked into the test

-into the test chamber and ignited the test energy.
-Larry was
+chamber and ignited the test energy.
+Afterward, Larry was surrounded by

 Comments: Created by Stan "The Man" Lee, "Jazzy" John Romita, and John Verpoorten.